-9. DIRECT CAMPAIGN EXPENDITURE TO BENEFIT CANDIDATE/OFFICEHOLDER:

-If you made a direct campaign expenditure to benefit a candidate or officeholder, enter the full name of the candidate or officeholder and the name of the office sought or held, including the district, precinct, or other designation of the office, as applicable.
+9. DIRECT EXPENDITURE TO BENEFIT CANDIDATE/OFFICEHOLDER: If the committee made a direct campaign expenditure to benefit a candidate or officeholder, enter the full name of the candidate or officeholder and the name of the office sought or held, including the district, precinct, or other designation of the office, as applicable.
 (Attach additional sheets to list multiple candidates.)
 Do not complete this section if the expenditure was not a direct campaign expenditure.

-A "direct campaign expenditure" to benefit another candidate is not a "political contribution" to that other candidate.
-A direct campaign expenditure is a campaign expenditure that you make on someone else's behalf and without the prior consent or approval of that person.
+A "direct campaign expenditure" to benefit a candidate is not a "political contribution" to that candidate.
+A direct campaign expenditure is a campaign expenditure that the committee makes on someone else's behalf and without the prior consent or approval of that person.
 This is in contrast to a political contribution, which the person has the opportunity to accept or reject.

-Example: If you made expenditures to prepare and distribute an endorsement letter in support of a candidate after first asking for and getting the candidate's approval, you made an in-kind contribution.
-However, if you did not get the candidate's approval before you made the expenditure, you made a direct campaign expenditure.
+Example: If the committee made an expenditure to prepare and distribute an endorsement letter in support of a candidate and the committee did not get the candidate's approval before it made the expenditure, the committee made a direct campaign expenditure.
+However, if the committee asked for and received the candidate's approval before making the expenditure, the committee made an in-kind contribution to the candidate.